-Internal review of the decision is available by request to the CEO.
+Internal review of the decision is available by request to the General Manager.

-External review can be request through the New South Wales Ombudsman at www.ombo.nsw.gov.au If you have any questions about this letter, you can contact [provide name and phone number of the nominated senior manager].
-Yours sincerely [Governance and Engagement Manager or General Manager]
+External review can be request through the New South Wales Ombudsman at www.ombo.nsw.gov.au

+If you have any questions about this letter, you can contact [provide name and phone number of the nominated senior manager].

+Yours sincerely [Governance and Engagement Manager]